Did you know that chlor-alkali chemistry is used to make soap?

 Chlor-alkali chemistry can help to keep everyone healthy and clean.

-A key chlor-alkali product is sodium hydroxide, otherwise known as ‘lye’.
+A key chlor-alkali product is caustic soda (sodium hydroxide), otherwise known as ‘lye’.
 This lye is carefully handled during the soap production process.

 Lye is mixed with and oils/ fats (glycerol and fatty acids) to make soap.
 These oils can include olive and soybean oil (for softer soaps) but coconut oil, palm oil and even animal fats can be used.